hch661100/Drone-Cinematography/djiros-3.3/djiros-3.3/README.md

 ## A modified [dji-sdk/Onboard-SDK-ROS](https://github.com/dji-sdk/Onboard-SDK-ROS) ##

 This is a modified version of [dji-sdk/Onboard-SDK-ROS](https://github.com/dji-sdk/Onboard-SDK-ROS), which uses standard ros message types, provides limited function of [dji-sdk/Onboard-SDK-ROS](https://github.com/dji-sdk/Onboard-SDK-ROS).

-### For Beginners, Please Follow [Step-by-Step Tutorial](docs/step_by_step_tutorial.md) ###

-### TLDR for Experts ###

-* FindEigen.cmake from **ceres-solver** is used.
-Please resolve it accordingly if you meet some problem about Eigen.

-* Remember to install [dji-sdk/Onboard-SDK](https://github.com/dji-sdk/Onboard-SDK).
-Follow instructions of [DJI-Onboard-SDK Documentation](https://developer.dji.com/onboard-sdk/documentation/sample-doc/sample-setup.html#linux-oes) to install it into the system.

-* If you don't need mvBlueFOX synchronization, just [set ENABLE_DJIFOX to false](CMakeLists.txt#L22) to eliminate compile errors about mvBlueFOX drivers.
-If you need it, please install [the bluefox camera drivers](https://www.matrix-vision.com/USB2.0-single-board-camera-mvbluefox-mlc.html).

-* **launch/djiros.launch** and **launch/djifox.launch** will use environment variables to get APPID and ENCKEY.
-You can add your id and key in your launch file / set it to the environment.
-For members of HKUST-Aerial-Robotics-Group, please see ```Dropbox/reading/code/uavteam/DJISDK_APP_KEY.txt``` for id and key.

-* Please pay attention to ttyUSB name and privilege.
-An example for udev-rule file is provided in [docs/99-ftdi.rules](docs/99-ftdi.rules).
-A tutorial can be found at http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/
+In addition, we add the function which supports the communicaiton between Android device and onboard computer.

 ### ROS Interfaces ###